Preparing to Come to Hospital

-You will need to come to hospital if you have been given an appointment by the hospital (usually arranged by your GP) and received a letter from us about your visit, or, you will be suffering from a life-threatening injury or illness and will need to come directly to A&E or dial 999.
+You will need to come to hospital if you have been given an appointment by the hospital (usually arranged by your GP) and received a letter from us about your visit, or, you will be suffering from a life-threatening injury or illness and will need to come directly to the Emergency Department or dial 999.

-If you are unsure whether you should come to hospital or not please read the “choose well” leaflet.
+If you are unsure whether you should come to hospital or not please visit the NHS Choices website.

 - If you require any special assistance at your appointment.

 - If you need an interpreter to attend your appointment with you.

 - If you require your letters in a different format, such as large font, easy read or a different language.

 - If you require transport for your appointment.

 If you are planning to come into hospital you should have received an appointment letter which will tell you where to go and the time you are expected.
 Be aware that some of our services run from several sites so it is important to check which hospital you are attending before you leave.